5h1Vm/mitre-module/README.md

 ## 📜 License

 All Rights Reserved © 2025
-Designed & authored by Kopal Chaturvedi, M.Sc.
-DFIS @ NFSU Delhi
+Designed & authored by Shivam,  @ NFSU Delhi

 ---